sftcd/cs2014/examples/tree/README.md

 arguments, so saving code.

 This mechanism can be a bit opaque though, so is likely best avoided by you, for now.
-It's fairly often used when encoding and decoding structured data that has some built-in extensibility mechanism, such as when dealing with various protocols.
+(Unless some cruel person forces you to do it for an assignment:-) Function pointers are fairly often used when encoding and decoding structured data that has some built-in extensibility mechanism, such as when dealing with various protocols.